 - Crystal Force

 The items I listed above the line should be considered compulsory raid consumables.
-Some are more complex than others to farm but most of them should be no trouble at all.
-If you are an old school player and have noted that Songflowers, Night Dragon’s Breath etc. are not included it is because they are bugged on this server and do not work as intended –or not at all.
+Some are more complex than others to farm but most of them should be no trouble at all. **If you are an old school player and have noted that Songflowers, Night Dragon’s Breath etc. are not included it is because they are bugged on this server and do not work, it is not Classic yet, or I got drunk and forgot to update the guide.

-As for the items I have listed below the bottom line, you can think of them as a little somthin’-somethin’ extra for progression encounters.
+As for the items I have listed below the line, you can think of them as a little extra for progression encounters, or if you’re a tryhard.
 Again, bring them in quantities of 20.
 I have found that preparing for 20 wipes usually does the job.
 However, the list does not stop here.
 There are many other consumables that can be valuable for unique encounters and for those challenging bosses.
 Fights like Viscidus, C’Thun, most encounters in Naxxramas can all benefit from resistance potions, Flask of the Titans, and stamina food.
 List as follows:

 - Flask of the Titans